A robot house with legs and chicken feet on a table with autumnal fruit in the background

 Rituals and Robots is a new project being developed by the artist Rachel Jacobs in partnership with Dr Alan Chamberlain and the Robo-Humanities project at the University of Nottingham (Somabotics: Creatively Embodying AI), University of Nottingham School of Computer Science, UK HRI .

 Rituals and Robots brings people together to explore the twin existential crisis of climate change and the impacts of digital technology (including AI).
+Through a series of public workshops and a process of research & development the project investigates how rituals and robots might help us thrive in the future, creating:

 • 3 new interactive ‘slow’ sustainable artworks, each acting as a ‘totem’, ‘punctum’ or ‘trigger point’ for public interventions and convivial gatherings